 "I could have easily been anything, but, they gave me that spot."

 Striker says that even after a little over twenty years in the business, the character of the snarky, know-it-all, arrogant teacher is still how many fans characterize him.

 "I’m now a grown-ass man, and people still believe I’m that persona!" jokes Striker.

 He then shared a humorous story of how his character came to be.

 After being overheard in the hallway, something struck a chord with Vince McMahon, and he relayed to one of his writers how he envisioned the Matt Striker character.

 McMahon was certain that Striker would make a phenomenal heel.
 Vince wanted him always to smile and correct people often.
-While imitating a former very disliked teacher he dealt with as a youth, Vince McMahon painted a vivid picture of how he wanted Striker to bring to life this new overbearing character.
+While imitating a former disliked teacher he dealt with as a youth, Vince McMahon painted a vivid picture of how he wanted Striker to bring this new overbearing character to life.

 "I went out there, and all credit to [Vince], man, from there on in, I got it," recalls Striker.

 "I understood what he wanted, and people hated it.
-They still hate it because parts of it still comes through on commentary even when I don’t mean to do it!
+They still hate it because parts of it still come through on commentary, even when I don’t mean to do it!
 And [the fans] still bite.
 That’s why Vince is so great."

 This plays into a common wrestling thought process that adheres to the theory where successful gimmicks are personalities turned up to eleven.